 Gazprom and CNPC ink the Heads of Agreement for gas deliveries to China via the western route.

-Construction of the Amur Gas Processing Plant commences.
-The Amur GPP will be the biggest such plant in Russia and one of the world’s largest.
+Construction is launched for the Amur Gas Processing Plant, the biggest such plant in Russia and second largest in the world.

-Welding of Ukhta – Torzhok 2 gas trunkline’s first joint at official ceremony
+Welding of first joint of Ukhta – Torzhok 2 gas trunkline at official ceremony

 Two 420 MW combined cycle gas turbines are put onstream, one at CHPP-20 in Moscow and the other at the Serov SDPP in the Sverdlovsk Region.